 In an effort to shelter myself from the rain, I moved into a doorway and perched there on the step, trying not to feel TOO sorry for myself.

-Just when I thought things couldn’t get any worse… they totally did.
+Just when I thought it couldn’t get any worse… it totally did.

 Someone decided to join me in that very pathetic doorway in the rain.

 A helpful gentleman?